The Speares

 It could be the sign makers meant to say "No alcohol beyond this plane" and the sign itself could be a small segment of said plane, although infinitely thicker and infinitely smaller than the plane it was trying to represent.
 You get the same sort of issue about being "beyond" the plane but you could get around this to some degree by printing "No alcohol beyond this plane" on both sides of the sign, and then leave the actual meaning up to philosophers.

-If the sign were shaped like a platonic solid and said something like "No alcohol beyond this dodecahedron" then you'd be getting somewhere.
+On the other hand, if the sign were shaped like a platonic solid and said something like "No alcohol beyond this dodecahedron" then you'd be getting somewhere.
 All space outside of a regular solid is in fact beyond the solid, while all space inside it is within .
 So such a sign would be inviting people to crawl inside and have a drink.
 Although there's really no good way of getting comfortable inside a dodecahedron unless it is a particularly large dodecahedron.

 Or possibly it's all a semantics thing, and it's really a warning that alcohol ceases to be available in some kind of proximity to the sign in question.
 In that case a prudent person would order another round and drink up, likely away from the annoying and confusing sign.
 Maybe there's a nice place outside somewhere, beyond that sign maybe.